aqy88/lychee-course/README.md

 # Lychee's Class

 ## Overview
 This project uses JupyterLab, a web-based interactive development environment (IDE) that uses "notebooks" to better organize code and data.
-You will only need to install Git, Docker Engine, then two scripts to get started!
+You will only need to install Docker Engine, then run two scripts to get started!

 Using Python and a handful of open source packages, you will learn to apply open source machine learning tools in the context of gender bias in supervised learning.
 Topics covered include:
 - Studying the structure of "features" in training data sets.
 - Explore a data set and perform basic "preprocessing" techniques.
 - Create visualizations.
-- Train a naive Bayes classifier while examining the potential and limitations of machine learning.
+- Train a naive Bayes classifier and LLM while examining the potential and limitations of machine learning.

 ### Setup
 The setup for this project focuses on Linux-based operating systems, and is not readily compatible with Windows without some tinkering.
 In particular, this guide is focused on setting up the requisite software and tools on MacOS.